Subscribe to our newsletter!

 But (as I quickly learned in my SEO studies) I had a pretty underdeveloped, babyish understanding of search engines that prevented me from realizing three things:

-I firmly believe that everyone who wants visibility online – small businesses, large businesses, non-profits, and entrepreneurs – has got to get a grip on Google ranking.
-If you can, it will help you understand how to do digital marketing better.
+I firmly believe that everyone who wants visibility online – small businesses, large businesses, non-profits, and entrepreneurs – has got to get a grip on Google rankings.
+If you can, it will help you understand how to do digital marketing, better.

-Google ranks the most helpful, valuable, and relevant results at the top of a page for a search query using complex algorithms that inform them about a website’s value.
-Because of the insanely large amount of searches performed on Google.com every day (more than 3.5 billion), the results are delivered through this automated computing process.
-Thanks to technology, Google is able to evaluate their best guess at a user’s intent and provide their top answers that will hopefully be exactly the right information that the user is looking for.
+Because of the insanely large amount of searches performed on Google.com every day, the results are delivered through this automated computing process.
+And thanks to incredible technology, Google is able to evaluate their best guess at a user’s intent and provide their top answers that will hopefully be exactly what the user is looking for.

 Here is what Google is doing behind the scenes to determine whether or not your website is the right answer to deliver to someone’s search query in the little “search” box: